A way to counter True Sight

 - This sort of thing happens to the X-Men a lot since a large number of members have psychic powers.
 Usually, a villain will birng along some sort of device or magic to shield them from their telepathy.

-- In Harry Potter and the Methods of Rationality, against Moody's all-seeing Eye of Vance, Harry asks Flitwick for a charm to summon a large number of brightly colored ethereal object, then make them invisible.
+- In Harry Potter and the Methods of Rationality, against Moody's all-seeing Eye of Vance, Harry asks Flitwick for a charm to summon a large number of brightly colored ethereal objects, then make them invisible.
 It works.

 - In Predator, Major Alan "Dutch" Schaefer camouflages himself (the first time by accident) from the titular creature by covering his body in mud.
 The cool mud blocks the heat his skin radiates thus making him seem invisible to the predator's thermo cam.
 In the sequel, DEA uses actual heat blocking suits, though in the end, the predator's True Sight is revealed to be a little bit "too true" for the good of the agents, since it has a whole lot of vision modes to choose from besides infrared.